marcosfavat/dino/FAQ.md

 # **Why after the import of my data the resulting mesh is extremely small on x and y axis but seems correct on Z axis ?**

-Geodata often distributed in a geographic coordinate system rather in a metric one.
+Geodata are often distributed in a geographic coordinate system rather in a metric one.
 It means that x and y represents the angular coordinates longitude and latitude of the point location on the sphere earth.
 Angular coordinates are in degrees not in meters, in other words x and y axis does not share the same unit than z axis.
 The earth perimeter is about 40 000 km so one degree at equator represents 40000km / 360° = 111km and one meter equal about 0.00001°, that's why x and y values are so small comparing to z values.

 # **Ok then, what can I do ?**